4 Reasons Permanent Residency in Canada is on the Rise

 Booming Tech Sector

-California used to be the place to go if you wanted to work on the cutting edge of technology.
-And while the American west coast is still the high tech capital of the world, Canada has emerged as a very competitive alternative.
-Many of the world’s most successful tech companies, including Amazon, Google, and Uber, have large operations north of the border.
+California used to be the top place to go if you wanted to work on the cutting edge of technology.
+And while the American west coast is still the tech capital of the world, Canada has emerged as a competitive alternative.
+Many of the world’s most successful companies, including Amazon, Google, and Uber, have large operations in Canada.
+Plus, many Canadian cities have a lower overall cost of living than communities in California’s Bay Area, which attracts both employers and future workers.

-Combined with homegrown companies such as Shopify and Opentext, it’s no surprise Canada’s largest tech region – the Toronto tech corridor – has been labelled “Silicon Valley North”.
+Combined with homegrown companies like Shopify and OpenText, it’s no surprise Canada’s largest tech region–the Toronto tech corridor–has been labelled by some as “Silicon Valley North.”

-The United States continues to be a major destination for skilled foreign workers seeking employment.
-However, certain developments have discouraged many from doing so.
+The United States continues to be a major destination for skilled foreign workers.
+However, different policy developments have discouraged potential applicants.

 APPLYINSIGHTS DATA BLOG